KuchhalAnkit/take-home-test/README.md

 ### Install webdriver.IO
 1) Clone this repo
 2) `npm ci` Install dependencies
-3) `npx wdio run wdio.conf.ts` to run the tests
+3) `npx wdio run wdio.conf.ts` Run the tests

 ## Add Specs to test the following:
-Using webdriver.IO open the page where the app is running and perform the following actions:
+Using webdriver.IO open the page where the app is running (http://localhost:3000) and perform the following actions:

-- Once the app is running use the controls on the left sidebar to load the `standard` Layout
+- Once the app is running, use the controls on the left sidebar to load the `standard` Layout
 - Change the color of `LexCorp plc.` to blue
 - Add an Event component, send `Test event 123` and validate the received text
 - Remove `comp1`, `comp2` and `comp3` components